-We recommend hanging the poster in highly visible locations, for example close to the entrance where parents enter to drop off and pick up their youth, in restrooms, and on doors.
-In addition, we advise placing the handouts at reception areas and sending them home with youth so the handouts are likely to be seen and used by families.
+We recommend hanging the poster in highly-visible locations, for example close to the entrance where parents enter to drop off and pick up their youth, in restrooms, and on doors.
+In addition, we advise placing the handouts at reception areas and sending them home with youth so that they are likely to be seen and used by families.
 Digital versions are available and may be inserted into any newsletters developed by after-school programs and uploaded to websites and via social media.

-For more information, visit the Clearinghouse for Military Family Readiness at Penn State online at 5210.healthymilitarychildren.psu.edu or call 1-877-382-9185.
+For more information, visit 5210 online at www.5210.psu.edu or email us at 5210@psu.edu.
 We will be happy to answer your questions!